Pain theories: Competing theories

-By the mid-1890s, specificity was mainly backed by physiologists (prominently by von Frey) and clinicians; and the intensive theory received most support from psychologists.
-But after Henry Head in England published a series of clinical observations between 1893 and 1896, and von Frey's experiments between 1894 and 1897, the psychologists migrated to specificity almost en masse, and by century's end, most textbooks on physiology and psychology were presenting pain specificity as fact, with Titchener in 1898 now placing "the sensation of pain" alongside that of pressure, heat and cold.
-Though the intensive theory no longer featured prominently in textbooks, Goldscheider's elaboration of it nevertheless stood its ground in opposition to von Frey's specificity at the frontiers of research, and was supported by some influential theorists well into the mid-twentieth century.
+By the mid-1890s, specificity was mainly backed by physiologists (most prominently by von Frey) and clinicians; intensive theory received the most support from psychologists.
+After Henry Head in England published a series of clinical observations between 1893 and 1896, and von Frey conducted experiments between 1894 and 1897, the psychologists migrated to specificity almost en masse.
+By the century's end, most physiology and psychology textbooks presented pain specificity as fact, with Titchener, in 1898, placing "the sensation of pain" alongside that of pressure, heat, and cold.
+Although the intensive theory is no longer featured prominently in textbooks, Goldscheider's elaboration nevertheless stands its ground in opposition to von Frey's specificity, retaining support by some influential theorists well into the mid-twentieth century.

-William Kenneth Livingston advanced a summation theory in 1943, proposing that high intensity signals, arriving at the spinal cord from damage to nerve or tissue, set up a reverberating, self-exciting loop of activity in a pool of interneurons, and once a threshold of activity is crossed, these interneurons then activate "transmission" cells which carry the signal to the brain's pain mechanism; that the reverberating interneuron activity also spreads to other spinal cord cells that trigger a sympathetic nervous system and somatic motor system response; and these responses, as well as fear and other emotions elicited by pain, feed into and perpetuate the reverberating interneuron activity.
-A similar proposal was made by RW Gerard in 1951, who proposed also that intense peripheral nerve signalling may cause temporary failure of inhibition in spinal cord neurons, allowing them to fire as synchronized pools, with signal volleys strong enough to activate the pain mechanism.
+In 1943, William Kenneth Livingston proposed a summation theory suggesting that high-intensity pain signals from damaged nerves or tissue create a self-exciting activity loop among spinal interneurons.
+When activity reaches a threshold, these interneurons activate "transmission" cells that send pain signals to the brain.
+This activity also influences other spinal cord cells, triggering the sympathetic nervous system and somatic motor responses, while emotions like fear further perpetuate the interneuron activity.
+Ralph W. Gerard made a similar proposal in 1951, arguing that intense peripheral nerve signalling may cause temporary failure of inhibition in spinal cord neurons, allowing them to fire as synchronized pools, with signal volleys strong enough to activate the pain mechanism.

 Pattern theory

-Building on John Paul Nafe's 1934 suggestion that different cutaneous qualities are the product of different temporal and spatial patterns of stimulation, and ignoring a large body of strong evidence for receptor fiber specificity, DC Sinclair and G Weddell's 1955 "peripheral pattern theory" proposed that all skin fiber endings (with the exception of those innervating hair cells) are identical, and that pain is produced by intense stimulation of these fibers.
-In 1953, Willem Noordenbos had observed that a signal carried from the area of injury along large diameter "touch, pressure or vibration" fibers may inhibit the signal carried by the thinner "pain" fibers — the ratio of large fiber signal to thin fiber signal determining pain intensity; hence, we rub a smack.
-This was taken as a demonstration that pattern of stimulation (of large and thin fibers in this instance) modulates pain intensity.
+Building on John Paul Nafe's 1934 suggestion that different cutaneous qualities are the product of different temporal and spatial patterns of stimulation and ignoring a large body of strong evidence for receptor fiber specificity, DC Sinclair and G Weddell's 1955 "peripheral pattern theory" proposed that all skin fiber endings (except those innervating hair cells) are identical, and that pain is produced by intense stimulation of these fibers.
+In 1953, Willem Noordenbos observed that a signal carried from the area of injury along large diameter "touch, pressure or vibration" fibers may inhibit the signal carried by the thinner "pain" fibers—the ratio of large fiber signal to thin fiber signal determining pain intensity.
+This was taken as a demonstration that a pattern of stimulation (of large and thin fibers in this instance) modulates pain intensity.